Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: System Model

 A candidate approach to reduce the test duration, which is considered in this paper, utilizes pooling \cite{yelin2020evaluation}.
-Pooling is based on mixing the samples of groups of patients together, forming $\Noutputs$ mixed samples out of the overall $\Ninputs$ patients.
-Then, the presence of COVID-19 for each of the tested individuals is recovered from the mixed \ac{pcr} measurements, either directly, i.e., in a {\em one-shot} fashion, or in an adaptive manner, which involves additional tests \cite{hughes1994two}.
-To formulate the problem of designing pooling-based recovery techniques for COVID-19 tests, we note the following characteristics of this testing procedure which have to be accounted for: \begin{enumerate}[label={\em A\arabic*}] \item : The number of infected measurements, denoted by $\Nsparse$, is much smaller than the number of tested individuals $\Ninputs$.
-Typically $\Nsparse \leq 0.1 \Ninputs$, i.e., up to $10\%$ of the tested population is infected. \item : One is interested not in only identifying whether a subject is infected or not, but also in some discrete score on the viral load.
-For example, possible outputs are {\em no} (no virus), {\em low} (borderline), {\em mid} (infected), and {\em high} (highly infected). \item : The \ac{pcr} measurements are noisy, i.e., some level of random distortion is induced in the overall process, encapsulating the randomness in the acquisition of the samples, their mixing, and the \ac{pcr} reading. \item : It is preferable to carry out one-shot tests, i.e., fully identify all subjects from a single \ac{pcr} operation, without having to carry out additional tests based on the results. \item : There is a limit, denoted by $\Nlimit > 1$, on the number of subjects which can be mixed together in a single measurement.
+Pooling mixes the samples of groups of patients together, forming $\Noutputs$ mixed samples out of the overall $\Ninputs$ patients.
+Then, the presence of COVID-19 for each of the tested individuals is recovered from the mixed \ac{pcr} measurements, either directly, i.e., in a {\em one-shot} fashion, or in an adaptive manner involving additional tests \cite{hughes1994two}.
+Some characteristics of COVID-19 tests are: \begin{enumerate}[label={\em A\arabic*}] \item : The number of infected measurements, denoted by $\Nsparse$, is much smaller than the number of tested individuals $\Ninputs$.
+Typically up to $10\%$ of the tested population is infected. \item : One is interested not in only identifying whether a subject is infected, but also in some discrete score on the viral load.
+For example, possible outputs are {\em no} (no virus), {\em low} (borderline), {\em mid} (infected), and {\em high} (highly infected). \item : The \ac{pcr} measurements are noisy, i.e., some level of random distortion is induced in the overall process, encapsulating the randomness in the acquisition of the samples, their mixing, and the \ac{pcr} reading. \item : One-shot tests are preferable, where we fully identify all subjects from a single \ac{pcr} operation, without having to carry out additional tests based on the results. \item : There is a limit, denoted by $\Nlimit > 1$, on the number of subjects which can be mixed together in a single measurement.
 A typical limit on the number of subjects mixed together is $\Nlimit = 32$ \cite{yelin2020evaluation}.
-Furthermore, the portion taken from each sample for the pooled measurements is identical, e.g., one cannot mix $30\%$ from one patient with $70\%$ from another patient into a single pool. \end{enumerate} An illustration of the overall flow of pooled \ac{pcr}-based COVID-19 testing along with the desired one-shot recovery operation is depicted in Fig. \ref{fig:LearningTech1}.
-On the left side of the figure, we see the true viral loads of all $n$ items.
-In particular, we see that the first item is infected in a medium level, the fourth item is infected in a low level, and all other items are not infected.
-Next, pooling is done based on a testing matrix, which is generated prior to obtaining the samples.
-For example, the first pooled test involves samples from the first, third, and fifth items.
-This results in a measurements vector, denoted by $\myVec{z}$.
-This vector is fed to the recovery algorithm, which is able to tell in one-shot that the first item is infected in a medium level, the fourth item is infected in a low level, and all other items are not infected.
+Furthermore, the portion taken from each sample for the pooled measurements is identical, e.g., one cannot mix $30\%$ from one patient with $70\%$ from another patient into a single pool. \end{enumerate} While the characteristics are identified for swab-based \ac{pcr} tests, they also hold for other forms of contagious disease testing, including, e.g., serological tests \cite{Allen2021}.